vampyren/PIVX/doc/step-by-step-tutorial-for-linux-self-compiling-process.md

 #### **Congratulations, you have successfully compiled and started FRESH PIVX Qt Core Wallet!**

 This tutorial was made and summarized following the official PIVX build guide for Unix.
-If you are interested in details and broader understanding of what you're doing in each step, [visit the official PIVX full build guide by clicking HERE](https://github.com/PIVX-Project/PIVX/blob/master/doc/build-unix.md).
+If you are interested in details and broader understanding of what you're doing in each step, [visit the official PIVX full build guide for Linux by clicking HERE](https://github.com/PIVX-Project/PIVX/blob/master/doc/build-unix.md).